felipealfonsog/OptiCPU/README.md

 This command will automatically fetch the package from AUR and handle the installation process for you.
 Run it with the command opticpu.

+<sub>After to install it with yay, install it as a service with -sudo-.</sub>

 #